20 Signs Of Fake Friends And How To Deal With Them

 In the meantime, it's important that you protect your emotional well-being by creating boundaries around these friendships or by stepping away from them completely.

-If you find your friend is causing too much unhappiness and draining your emotional energy, then you may need to take a break and seek out other people who are more like-minded and willing to invest in a real friendship.
+If you find your friend is causing too much unhappiness and draining your emotional energy, then you may need to take a break and seek out other people who are more like-minded and willing to invest in a solid friendship.

-How to Make Real Friends
+How to Make Friends Who Aren't Fake

 The best way to prevent yourself from falling into the fake friend trap is by being more mindful about who you develop friendships with moving forward.